-lclose/1 closes a disk log on the current node.
+lclose/1 closes a local log or an individual distributed log on the current node.

-lclose/2 closes a disk log on the current node if Node is the current node.
+lclose/2 closes an individual distributed log on the specified node if the node is not the current one.

 '''

 lclose(Log) is equivalent to lclose(Log, node()).
 See also close/1.

 '''